COLGATE UNIVERSITY LIBRARIES SERVICES TO PERSONS WITH DISABILITIES

 - Students may request multiple electronic formats as outlined on the request form.

 Research librarians are available to assist users with identifying and making full use of the resources available in both libraries.
-Patrons can pose questions by telephone, SMS/text, chat, or email through the Ask a Librarian page, or in person at the Cooley Circulation desk or the Case-Geyer Reference desk (on Level 3).
+Patrons can pose questions by telephone, SMS/text, chat, or email through the Ask a Librarian page, or in person at the Cooley and Case-Geyer Circulation desk.
 Patrons are highly encouraged to make an appointment for extended reference help by filling out a Reference Appointment Request form.
-Call the Case Library Reference desk at 228-7303, or the Cooley Reference desk at 228-7402.
+Call the Case Library Circulation desk at 228-7300, or the Cooley Reference desk at 228-7402.

 Special Collections & University Archives